Isan Díaz

-Isan Xavier Díaz (born May 27, 1996) is a Puerto Rican professional baseball second baseman who is a free agent.
+Isan Xavier Díaz (born May 27, 1996) is a Puerto Rican professional baseball second baseman for the Algodoneros de Unión Laguna of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Miami Marlins, San Francisco Giants, and Detroit Tigers.

 The Arizona Diamondbacks selected Díaz in the second round of the 2014 MLB draft.
 He made his MLB debut with the Marlins in 2019 and played for them until 2021.

 Early life

 Díaz is originally from Puerto Rico, but his family moved to Springfield, Massachusetts, when he was four years old.
 His father, Raul, played college baseball and instructed Isan as a child.

 Díaz attended Springfield Central High School in Springfield.
 He committed to attend Vanderbilt University to play college baseball for the Vanderbilt Commodores.

 Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Díaz in the second round, with the 70th overall selection, of the 2014 Major League Baseball draft.
 Díaz signed with the Diamondbacks for a signing bonus of $750,000, rather than enroll at Vanderbilt.
 They assigned him to the Arizona League Diamondbacks in the Rookie-level Arizona League, where he posted a .187 average with three home runs and 21 RBI in 49 games.

 In 2015, Díaz played for the Missoula Osprey of the Rookie-level Pioneer League.
 He was named the Diamondbacks' Minor League Player of the Month for July, a mid-season and post-season Pioneer League All Star, and Most Valuable Player of the Pioneer League at the end of the season after leading the league with 25 doubles and batting .360(8th in the league)/.436(7th)/.640(2nd) in 272 at bats with 58 runs (2nd), 6 triple (5th), 13 home runs (2nd), 51 RBI (3rd), 12 stolen bases, 34 walks (7th), and a 1.076 OPS (2nd) in 68 games.
 MiLB.com named Diaz the Diamondbacks' Organization All-Star at shortstop, and Baseball America named him a Rookie All Star.